MinimalBible/MinimalBible.github.io/_posts/2014-08-01-replatform-retrospective.md

 Lesson 1: Keep testing in mind
 ------------------------------

 One of the things I was looking forward to in switching to Android Studio was getting testing working.
 The way I had originally structured the application, it was borderline impossible to use Mock objects.
-I have more of the specifics in another post **link here**, but here's the problem in a nutshell:
+Here's the problem in a nutshell:

 **Problem:**